 Sods law rule no.892: when you want traction it’s a tough nut to crack, near impossible actually.
 Yet, when you are still embarrassed about the lack of features your product has and how much better it could be, the signups start rolling in.
 We experienced 284% growth in sign ups and nearly 400% growth in paying customers off the back of being featured on Product Hunt.
 It gave us a great problem… we were getting traction and our product was far from finished.
 For us that meant validation.
 We had a market fit and we now have paying users.
 It also showed us that the market is more scalable than we first predicted and importantly that there is very strong demand for an all-in-one subscription eCommerce solution like Subbly.

-We won’t be 100% sure of how our Product Hunt coverage will compare to the other usual channels such as Hacker News and TechCrunch but we are sure that by the time we officially hit that PR button we’ll be better positioned to take advantage with a better product.
+We can’t be 100% sure yet of how our Product Hunt coverage will compare to the other usual channels such as Hacker News and TechCrunch, but we are sure that by the time we officially hit that PR button we’ll be better positioned to take advantage with a better product.

 “PR Buttons” are so 2001 anyway!

 Start your subscription business with Subbly today.
 For free.